-5th YouthConnekt Africa summit ends with fresh calls to invest in youth | Africanews
+2022 YouthConnekt Africa summit ends in Rwanda with calls to invest in youth | Africanews

 Lack of funding

-According to findings by the United Nations Development Programs, UNDP, 42% of Young people in Africa don’t have access to the funding needed to run their business.
+According to findings by the United Nations Development Programs, UNDP, 42% of Young people in Africa don’t have access to the funding needed to run their businesses.

-They therefore fall to get that funding.
-Sometimes their ideas remain on the back of their brains and they are unable to take their dreams to the market and reach their customers.
+They, therefore, fall to get that funding.
+Sometimes their ideas remain in the back of their brains and they are unable to take their dreams to the market and reach their customers.

 Speaking to Africanews, entrepreneur Arnold Nyendwa shared his thoughts on investments in Youth.

-"Accelerating investment is about taking decisive decisions, it’s about taking action, because when you look at the problems that are affecting Africa, the solutions are there.
+"Accelerating investment is about taking decisive decisions, it’s about taking action because when you look at the problems that are affecting Africa, the solutions are there.
 Young people are now creating solutions, but there is no support system."

-High level delegates including President Paul Kagame stressed that the youth are a resilient movement that will contribute to a prosperous 2063 agenda for a better Africa.
+High-level delegates including President Paul Kagame stressed that the youth are a resilient movement that will contribute to a prosperous 2063 agenda for a better Africa.

-The African Union (AU)'s 2063 agenda is the continent’s framework which aims to deliver on goals for inclusive and sustainable development and accorfing to the AU, it is a manifestation of the "pan-African drive for unity, self-determination, freedom, progress and collective prosperity".
+The African Union (AU)'s 2063 agenda is the continent’s framework which aims to deliver on goals for inclusive and sustainable development according to the AU, it is a manifestation of the "pan-African drive for unity, self-determination, freedom, progress and collective prosperity".

 Go to video